allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 Therefore, most of the getters in the `Project` aggregate will be public, regardless of the type of persistence method used.
 Breaking encapsulation by making methods that change the state of the aggregate public is much more serious than by making read-only methods public.<br>
 **Additional code in the aggregate, rating 3/3:**
-We don't need to create additional code in the aggregate.<br>
+We don’t need to create additional code in the aggregate.<br>
 **Complexity of the infrastructure code, rating 3/3:**
 The code that maps the aggregate to a MongoDB document and to an HTTP request is simple to understand and extend.